 On the other hand, if this is not something included in any official employee documentation, and your employees refuse to work overtime, then there isn’t anything more you can do about it – it’s their choice.

 If your company is one that may require additional hours of work, then this is something that you should carefully consider when writing up employee contracts.

 Overtime can be a complex issue and there are many more laws and practices that you should be aware of as an employer.

-If you need further support with overtime in the workplace, we have HR consultants that can offer 24/7 advice and support in that area.
+If you need further support with regard to paying overtime or general overtime in the workplace, we have HR consultants that can offer 24/7 advice and support in that area.

 Call us today on 0845 874 4087 to book a free consultation.